linii/imgsim/README.md

-# imglib: image similarity algorithm compendium
+# imglib: an image similarity algorithm compendium

-(also backend to CryptoDraw project for CPSC479)

 A library of fast (ish) image similarity algorithms!
-(and the dataset for evaluating them)
+(and one dataset for evaluating them)

-Source of images: favorites gallery of prominent artist on dA
+Source of images:
+favorites gallery of prominent artist on dA
 - chosen because she has similar visual taste--would be representative of most styles that we are likely to see in people using this extension

+### Original code & work (guide to directory layout)
+- src/fmiq
+    - fmiq.py:
+    - fmiq-process.py
+- src/opencv
+    - histogram.cpp
+    - CMakeLists.txt (getting this to build the right Makefile was not easy)
+- src/phash
+    - phash.c
+    - phash-process.c
+- src/analytics
+    - process.py
+- data
+    - /opencv, /phash, /fmiq: results of data from runs
+- tests
+    - all folders here created through image manipulation

 ### Requirements & dependencies (to be expanded)
 - openCV